Siddhesh-00/Project-RFID/README.md

 4. Update the placeholder values for your WiFi SSID, password, and the Google Apps Script URL you copied earlier.
 5. Upload the code to your ESP8266.

----

-## 🚀 Usage
-Once the hardware is assembled and the code is uploaded, the system is ready to use.
-Tap a registered RFID card on the PN532 reader.
-The system will verify the UID against the Google Sheet, log the attendance, and send an SMS notification.

----

-## 🤝 Contributing
-Contributions, issues, and feature requests are welcome.
-Feel free to fork the repo and submit a pull request.

-## 📄 License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.